eosfor/Quickgraph.Wiki/Shortest-Path.md

 int targetCity = 0; // ending city

 // vis can create all the shortest path in the graph
-// and returns a delegate that can be used to retreive the graphs TryGetFunc<int, IEnumerable<int>> tryGetPath = cities.ShortestPathsDijkstra(cityDistances, sourceCity);
+// and returns a delegate that can be used to retrieve the graphs TryGetFunc<int, IEnumerable<int>> tryGetPath = cities.ShortestPathsDijkstra(cityDistances, sourceCity);
 // enumerating path to targetCity, if any IEnumerable<Edge<int>> path;